 The Director of People & Governance has primary responsibility for implementing this policy across the NHS Confederation as a whole, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.
-They are responsible for creating an anti-bribery culture and establishing and maintaining internal controls that support the achievement of the organisation's aims and objectives.

-Directors are responsible for ensuring that adequate internal control exists within their areas of responsibility and controls operate effectively.
-Trustees and Directors are required to complete a declaration of interest form annually or more frequently as appropriate.
+Directors are responsible for ensuring that adequate internal control exists within their areas of responsibility, upholding the values of the organisation, this policy and our approach to preventing financial corruption, This includes ensuring staff within their teams are familiar with this policy and the organisation's financial practices Trustees and Directors are required to complete a declaration of interest form annually or more frequently as appropriate.

 All workers must ensure that they read, understand and comply with this policy.
-All workers are responsible for the prevention and reporting of bribery.
+All workers are responsible for the prevention and reporting of bribery, fraud, money laundering and corruption.
+All workers have a duty to remain vigilient for inappropriate financial behaviour.
 Where it is considered appropriate workers may be required to complete a declaration of interest form.